Hyeran43/Hyeran43.github.io/pages/project02.md

 <center><img src="/photo/02_pref_mvpa_results.jpg" width=800 align="center"/></center>

-Our results showed that the pariticipants with similar score displayed similar patterns in **pgACC** and **Insula** .
-These areas are the core regions containing Von Economo Neurons (VEN), which have been implicated in interoception, the ability to sense one's own visceral signals.
+Our results showed that the pariticipants with similar score displayed similar patterns in **pgACC**, **Insula** and **lateral OFC**.
+Particularly, pgACC and insula areas are the core regions containing Von Economo Neurons (VEN), which have been implicated in interoception, the ability to sense one's own visceral signals.
+Also OFC is known to play a vital role in social cognition by representing inferences about traits or others.

 *Paper in Preparation*